 Building on this vision for the State, the Town's housing goals and objectives are represented by plans and recommendations to encourage housing growth and to expand racial, ethnic, and socio-economic diversity.
-The Town supports increased housing opportunities, including infill development subdivision, consistent with retaining the character-defining elements of the Town.
+The Town supports increased housing opportunities, including development and re-development, consistent with retaining the character-defining elements of the Town.
 The housing-related recommended actions will follow the guidance presented here and elsewhere in this Master Plan to:

-- expand the diversity of the Town's residents; - sustain the Town's historic character and assure retention of historic structures; - reduce the number of long-term vacant homes; - support expansion of licensed room and home rentals; - encourage compatible infill subdivisions; - reform parking requirements with linkages to rentals and subdivisions; and - introduce a residential component in the commercial zone.
+- expand the diversity of the Town's residents; - sustain the Town's historic character and support retention of historic structures; - reduce the number of long-term vacant homes; - support expansion of licensed room and home rentals; - encourage compatible infill and re-development subdivisions; - reform parking requirements with linkages to rentals and subdivisions; and - introduce a residential component in the commercial zone.